tiagosalema/ticketing/readme.md

 # How to get this project up and running

-- ## Add secrets to the following pods:
+- ## Add secrets to the following containers:
   -
 - Create the DNS to ticketing.dev by adding the following line to the
 - run `skaffold dev` in the root directory